GSP

 whether to decompose the specification as multiple output-disjoint problems to solve independently (enabled by default)

-simplification to apply to the controler (no) nothing, (bisim) bisimulation-based reduction, (bwoa) bissimulation-based reduction with output assignment, (sat) SAT-based minimization, (bisim-sat) SAT after bisim, (bwoa-sat) SAT after bwoa.
+simplification to apply to the controller (no) nothing, (bisim) bisimulation-based reduction, (bwoa) bisimulation-based reduction with output assignment, (sat) SAT-based minimization, (bisim-sat) SAT after bisim, (bwoa-sat) SAT after bwoa.
 Defaults to 'bwoa'.

-prints a winning strategy as an AIGER circuit.
-The first, and only mandatory option defines the method to be used. "ite" for If-then-else normal form; "isop" for irreducible sum of producs; "both" tries both encodings and keeps the smaller one.
-The other options further refine the encoding, see aiger::encode_bdd.
+encode the winning strategy as an AIG circuit and print it in AIGER format.
+The first word indicates the encoding to used: "ite" for If-Then-Else normal form; "isop" for irreducible sum of products; "both" tries both and keeps the smaller one.
+Other options further refine the encoding, see aiger::encode_bdd.
+Defaults to "ite".

 print the parity game in the HOA format, do not solve it